OlegWock/PomoApp/README.md

 Yes, [here](http://olegwock.github.io/pomodoroapp/) it is.

-## I like it and have a nice feature to implent
+## I like it and have a nice feature to implement

-Please, fork this repo, implent your feature and make pull request.
+Please, fork this repo, implement your feature and make pull request.

 First of all, install all dependencies: